deep-diver/ai-paper-reviewer/content/paper-reviews/2410.17897/index.md

 ![](charts/charts_9_1.png "🔼 Figure 11: Left: The relative training loss for SVFormer under different sequence lengths with a fixed batch size of 2M tokens.
 Right: Analysis of critical point, and we predict it for length 64,000 using linear regression with the last 1,000 data points.")

-> 🔼 The chart shows the relative training loss of SVFormer for different sequence lengths and predicts the critical point (training steps exceeded) based on linear regression.
+> 🔼 The chart shows the relative training loss of SVFormer under different sequence lengths and the relationship between the critical point (training steps exceeded) and sequence length.
 > <details>
 > <summary>read the caption</summary>
 > Figure 11: Left: The relative training loss for SVFormer under different sequence lengths with a fixed batch size of 2M tokens.
 Right: Analysis of critical point, and we predict it for length 64,000 using linear regression with the last 1,000 data points.